hrttf111/pop3-rev/README.md

 # POP3 rev

-This project is an attempt of reverse engineering of Populous: The Beggning (Pop3).
+This project is an attempt of reverse engineering of Populous: The Beginning (Pop3).
 The main goal is to understand game resources and rendering.
 The main reverse engineering tool is Ghidra.

 ## Ghidra